Link Building Strategy

 The Firestarter SEO Link Evaluation Framework

-At Firestarter SEO, we don’t just chase backlinks, we analyze them through a rigorous evaluation framework that tells us exactly what kind of links will move the needle for our clients.
+At Firestarter SEO, we don’t just chase backlinks — we analyze them through a rigorous evaluation framework that tells us what kind of links will actually move rankings.

 This framework is what separates strategic link building from random outreach.
 Here’s what we examine before pursuing any link opportunity: